saima1999/Hole_Detection/README.md

 # Hole_Detection

+The final project for the course CPS 843 - Introduction to Computer Vision.

-A CNN used to detect holes, tunnels and plain objects.
+A Convolutional Neural Network (CNN) that can to detect holes, tunnels and plain objects.

-More details to come...

-Later on...